 Flic Film is a new film and chemical supplier from Longview, Alberta, Canada.

 The company was started by film enthusiast and photography store owner David Marshall, who had problems keeping his store stocked with fresh chemicals during the pandemic.
 After having customers complain about XTol and D-76 coming dead on arrival, he decided to start making products himself.

 Flic Film now produces a number of different developers and re-spooled cine film.
-Their lineup includes clones of classics like D-76, D-96, and Dektol, as well as an environmentally-friendly Xtol clone with a shelf life similar to Rodinal.
-All of Flic Film’s products are properly packaged, produced with environmental responsibility in mind, and come at a lower cost than the name-brand developers by Kodak and Ilford.
+Their lineup includes clones of classics like D-76, D-96, and Dektol, as well as an environmentally-friendly Xtol clone with a shelf life similar to Rodinal, called Black, White & Green (read my full review and why this is my new go-to film developer here) All of Flic Film’s products are properly packaged, produced with environmental responsibility in mind, and come at a lower cost than the name-brand developers by Kodak and Ilford.